 a.
-Program Performance: Grantees shall take all reasonable steps to complete all activities within the approved period of performance.
+Program Performance.
+Grantees shall take all reasonable steps to complete all activities within the approved period of performance.
 HUD reserves the right to terminate the cooperative agreement prior to the expiration of the period of performance if the grantee fails to make reasonable progress in implementing the approved program of activities or fails to comply with the terms of the cooperative agreement.

 b.
-Regulatory Compliance: Grantees must comply with all relevant federal, state, and local regulations regarding exposure to and proper disposal of hazardous materials as well as other applicable regulations, such as those dealing with civil rights.
+Regulatory Compliance.
+Grantees must comply with all applicable federal, state, and local regulations, including those regarding exposure to and proper disposal of hazardous materials as well as other relevant ones including the nondiscrimination and equal opportunity authorities discussed in 24 CFR 5, 105(a) and the Affirmatively Furthering Fair Housing requirements discussed in section III.C.5.b of the FY2011 General Section.